HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 We saw that the sites with the heaviest pages (17 MB on mobile) were much heavier than the median (4.8 MB).
 If we look at the page weight by type specifically at the 90th percentile and compare it with the 50th percentile we can see that the weight of all resource types has increased.

 The largest contributors to page weight at the 90th percentile continue to be video with 9 MB and images (5.6 MB).
 It isn't altogether surprising that the heaviest ecommerce homepages are those that use a large amount of video and images.
-This page is often content-heavy and these resource types are the most effective way of communicating the brand.
+This page is often content-heavy, and these resource types are the most effective way of communicating the brand.
 While video and images continue to be an important part of the buying experience, in the author's point of view, other page types are unlikely to see these extremes quite as much.

 ### HTML payload size